 Or, place a hosepipe behind each spider and record the time taken for the spider to become loose.
 This is a bit trickier as it needs the speed of the water coming out of the hose to remain constant.

-We found the glu dot was most effective at keeping the Incy Wincy in place at the top of the pipe.
+We found the glue dot was most effective at keeping the Incy Wincy at the top of the pipe.

 More Incy Wincy Spider Science Ideas

 Make a colourful web scratch art picture.
 Simply use coloured crayons to colour over a piece of card.
 Then crayon over the top of the colours with black crayon and scratch a web.

 Black paint can also be used instead of crayons.

 Make umbrellas for Incy Wincy using different materials to see which is the most waterproof.
 We sprayed the umbrellas with water to see which kept Incy driest.

 Add your spiders to a tray of cornflour goo.
 Try squeezing it.
 You should be able to make a solid ball.
 For younger children, try counting spiders, making pairs or sorting into different colours.

 Make and test sticky spider webs using hula hoops and tape.

 Try one of my easy Humpty dumpty science activities, including finding a way to stop Humpty from breaking when he drops off the wall.